a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 # References
 Thanks to all these cool works.
-Our STARE submodule is inspired with the below works
+Our STARE submodule is inspired with the below works:

 Awasthi, A., Le, N., Deng, Z., Agrawal, R., Wu, C.C. and Van Nguyen, H., 2024.
 Bridging human and machine intelligence: Reverse-engineering radiologist intentions for clinical trust and adoption.
 Computational and Structural Biotechnology Journal, 24, pp.711-723.